Naan Mirugamaai Maara

-This is the second collaboration of Sasikumar and producer T. D. Rajha after the 2021 film Raajavamsam and Sasikumar's first collaboration with Sathyasiva.
+Originally titled Common Man, the title was changed to Naan Mirugamaai Maara after a legal dispute.
 The film was predominantly shot in Chennai.
 It was planned to release in theatres in October 2022, but was postponed due to post-production delays.
 It was released theatrically on 18 November 2022.

 Plot

-Bhoominathan is a family man.
-He is married and leads a peaceful life.
-But, things take a turn when his brother is killed.
-To take revenge for his brother's death, Bhoomi approaches some hitmen.
-But he doesn't know that he will get caught on the web.
-He is seriously threatened and Bhoomi doesn't know how to save his family from the villain.
+Bhoominathan is a family man who is married and leads a peaceful life.
+However, things take a turn when his brother Kathir is killed.
+To take revenge for Kathir's death, Bhoomi approaches some hitmen, but he does not know that he will get caught on the web.
+He is seriously threatened and does not know how to save his family from the villain.